The

 cloth.

-attempt to clean your AR lenses dry if there is visible dirt on
+to clean your AR lenses dry if there is visible dirt on them.

-them.
-Rubbing the lenses while they are dirty may scratch them.
+Rubbing the lenses when they are dirty may scratch them.

-the lenses are not dirty, only smudged, as with a fingerprint for
+are not dirty, only smudged, as with a fingerprint for example,

-example, use the special AR microfiber cleaning cloth to gently
+use the special AR microfiber cleaning cloth to gently remove

 Common